PaddlePaddle/FastDeploy/examples/vision/detection/paddledetection/rknpu2/README.md

 - PPYOLOE(int8)
 - YOLOV8

-If detailed speed information is required, you can check out the [RKNPU2模型速度一览表](../../../../../docs/cn/faq/rknpu2/rknpu2.md)
+If detailed speed information is required, you can check out the [RKNPU2 Model Speed Table](../../../../../docs/cn/faq/rknpu2/rknpu2.md)

 ## Prepare PaddleDetection deployment models and convert models
 Before RKNPU deployment, you need to transform Paddle model to RKNN model: